A pharmacy instructor talks to a patient in a class setting.

 Flexibility

 This micro-certificate is designed to accommodate the schedules of working professionals.
 Each course within the program is available online, featuring both asynchronous activities (allowing participants to work at their own pace) and synchronous evening classes (facilitating discussions with peers and instructors through video conferencing).
 Weekly commitments entail a minimum of two hours of asynchronous work alongside a one-hour synchronous session.
-While designed to be completed within one year, the program offers the flexibility to extend completion over a span of two years.
+The program has been designed to be completed in 1 year.

 Accredited learning